Football Bang Bang Play

 A bang bang play involves multiple events occurring at once or quickly, one after another.
 It is a term that can be used to describe plays in various sports, including a number of scenarios in football.
 Because bang bang plays are used to describe a play that happens so quickly, they often lead to difficult calls being made and challenge flags being thrown to argue such calls.

 When a player just barely taps his toes to the sideline while making a catch, or the player loses possession after a supposed catch is made, resulting in an incomplete pass or fumble, an official needs to make a number of quick decisions.
-If the official is unsure that all of this resulted in what is considered to be a catch, than he/she is told to call the catch incomplete everytime in order to be uniform in his/her decisions.
+If the official is unsure that all of this resulted in what is considered to be a catch, then he is told to call the catch incomplete everytime in order to be uniform in his decisions.

 Another example of a bang bang play is in regard to pass interference.
 Pass interference is defined by a defensive player making major contact with a receiver before a passed ball reaches the receiver.

 Pass interference will not be called if the contact between the defensive player and the receiver occurs at the same time, or at least what appears to be the same time to the official in real time.
 This kind of play would be too difficult to determine correctly every time, so it is not considered a penalty by the officials.
 Much like the incomplete pass call, the purpose of this ruling is to maintain uniformity and consistency among calls like this.